versada/vuestorefront/vuestorefront/README.rst

   which has terrible performance).
 * ``variant_attribute_value_ids`` field on ``product.template`` removed, as it
   was not performant and not really used.
+* ``website_slug``: got rid of translate awareness (to simplify it), and not adding slashes in slug, because slug is not supposed to have that. (on category, removed validation as it was forcing to use slash.
+Added unique constraint, because category slug can be entered manually).
+* Split odoo model files into more appropriate, to make it more readable and maintainable.
+* Removed ``public_categ_slug_ids`` field as it was confusing and redundant field that was very slow to compute for large amount of products.

 Login
 =====